Study Submission Workflow

 Investigator Form (IF)

-- All study investigators must be listed on the IF form.
-Refer to the GCO Investigator and PPHS Investigator definitions.
+- All study investigators and key research personnel must be listed on the IF form.
+Refer to the GCO Investigator and PPHS Investigator

-- Sinai Central generates the IF#, or Sinai Central Project ID # used for the IRB/Ideate and GCO/InfoEd application.
+- Sinai Central generates the IF#, or Sinai Central Project ID#, used for the IRB/RUTH and GCO/InfoEd application.

 Start GCO Application